 - Finance Committee

-Mac is third in a line of lawyers from Chattanooga, Tennessee.
-His father and grandfather were both lawyers, and his grandfather was at one time a Bankruptcy Referee in Chattanooga.
+Mac is a third generation attorney from Chattanooga, Tennessee.
+His father and grandfather were both lawyers, and his grandfather was the first Bankruptcy Referee in Chattanooga.
 Today, Mac resides in Brentwood with his wife, Renee.
-Together, they have four children, Andrew, Molly, Phillip and Stephanie, and nine grandchildren, Jack, Rhett, Clay, Sydney, Serenity, Beau, Jordan, Will and Mary Holland.
+Together, they have four children, Andrew, Molly, Phillip and Stephanie, and ten grandchildren, Jack, Rhett, Clay, Sydney, Serenity, Beau, Jordan, Will, Mary Holland, and Hudson.
 Fortunately, all of the children and grandchildren live in the Williamson County area and are a great part of Mac’s life.
-Mac and Renee also have a residence in South Florida, where Mac enjoys the beach, boating, traveling to the Caribbean, blue saltwater and music from Margaritaville.
-During the fall, University of Tennessee football occupies a large portion of Mac’s free time.
-He also finds time to enjoy the Tennessee Titans and the many seasonal sports and school activities in which his grandchildren are involved.